tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 * The class has been renamed to `HelloAsync` to more easily differentiate between the class and method when writing about it.
-* The `puts` statement has been updated to add some additional, useful information for our experimentation.
+* The `puts` statement has been updated to add some additional, useful information for our experimentation, including:
   * The `object_id` for the current instance of the class.
-Since we have functionality for creating new objects, this helps us confirm when we are in a new objects versus an existing one.
+Since our REPL has an option for creating new objects (more on this below), this makes it easy to differentiate output between new and existing objects.
   * The id of the `Thread` that the code is being run in.
 The helps us to identify whether we are in a new or existing thread.